visual-framework/vf-core/components/vf-banner-elixir/README.md

 ## Usage

-This is an early version that is largely a port of [the VF 1.3 ELIXIR Banner](https://www.ebi.ac.uk/style-lab/websites/patterns/banner-elixir.html).
+This is an early version that is largely a port of [the VF 1.3 ELIXIR Banner](https://www.ebi.ac.uk/style-lab/websites/patterns/banner-elixir.html) with some notable changes:

+- The data option prefixes have changed to match VF 2 practice `data-name` is now `data-vf-banner-elixir-name`, and similarly for the other options.
+- The multiple background colour options (green, orange, blue) have been dropped as they were poorly used and often presented colour-contrast accessibility issues.
+-

+The development and future direction of this component can be [discussed in issue #1572](https://github.com/visual-framework/vf-core/issues/1572).
 While breaking changes are anticipated they are currently not expected.

-The development and future direction of this component can be [discussed in issue #1572](https://github.com/visual-framework/vf-core/issues/1572).
+This component leverage's vf-banner's Sass/CSS, so it should also be installed.

 ### Accessibility